 - Preheat the oven to 350

-- Place the dutch oven on the stove and preheat over medium high 3-4 minutes.
-Add oil and allow to heat 1-2 minutes.
+- Place the dutch oven on the stove, add the oil and preheat over medium high 3-4 minutes.
 Sprinkle chicken with salt and pepper and place chicken skin side down in the pot.

 - To the same pot, add 1 more tablespoon avocado oil and add the onions.
 Sprinkle with a pinch of salt and cook until just softened–2 to 3 minutes.